aniruddhamonker/contrail-scrape/README.md

 Besides introspect collection, contrail-scrape also supports API scraping of analytics-api's uves, uve alarms.

 ## Platforms & Supportibility
-+ contrail-scrape requires python version 3.5 and later.
++ Requires python version 3.5 and later.
-+ requires a linux system pre-installed with python3-pip.
++ Requires a linux system pre-installed with python3-pip.
-+ runs on Ubuntu 16.04 and later
++ Runs on Ubuntu 16.04 and later
-+ runs on Red Hat RHEL 7.5 and later
++ Runs on Red Hat RHEL 7.5 and later

 ## Installation
 + contrail-scrape is packaged and available for installation using pip.